wwcodemanila/WWCodeManila-PHP/docs/contents/php_topics.md

 ## PHP MVC

-MVC is a Design Pattern.
+MVC(Model-View-Controller) is a Design Pattern.
 It separates application logic from presentation.

 - Model - Part of the application that is responsible for retrieving data from the database.
 - View - Front end of the application.
 Shows to the user the results of the operation.